dgroomes/calcite-playground/class-relationships/README.md

     * Reference <https://github.com/apache/calcite/blob/5151168e9a9035595939c2ae0f21a06984229209/core/src/test/java/org/apache/calcite/test/RuleMatchVisualizerTest.java#L60>
     * Update: I got this working for the Volcano planner at least.
 I think when I used the heuristic planner, it just wasn't finding optimizations so there was nothing to report on.
-And then even with the Volcano plan, I think I screwed my web server and I think I was serving cached content (bad) and was getting blank content (but with UI/viz controls) so I need to be careful with that.
+And then even with the Volcano plan, I think I screwed up my web server and I think I was serving cached content (bad) and was getting blank content (but with UI/viz controls) so I need to be careful with that.
 Anyway, the viz is not so important if I can instead just reduce the problem space to very small.